gravitational/teleport/rfd/0048-desktop-access-session-recording.md

 Recordings" page as SSH sessions.
 The existing search and filtering functionality will be applied to both types of recordings.

-An interesting UX consideration is screen sizes.
-At this time we are aiming to keep CPU intensive operations out of the critical path of recording, so recordings are always captured at the screen size of the live session.
-This means that attempting to view a session on a smaller screen than what it was recorded on may overflow the bounds of the screen.
-The initial implementation will make no attempts to scale the player to fit the screen, though this can be solved in the browser without changes to the backend should it become a problem.
+There is no translation of screen size during recording, so sessions are captured at the screen size of the live session.
+Since we capture the screen spec message, the player will scale the size of the canvas to fit the size of the screen needed for playback.

+This means that sessions will be viewable when played back on in a window that is larger or smaller than the original recorded screen size, and there are no concerns about the recording overflowing the bounds of the playback screen.
+It should be noted that smaller recordings played back in very large windows may appear to be of poor quality, similar to scaling a low resolution image on a high resolution display.